 Otherwise, only a serious malfunction or the introduction of foreign matter into the brine tank would necessitate its cleaning.

 Can brine from softeners damage a septic tank?

 The Water Quality Association has performed studies on whether or not brine from softeners will damage a septic tank.
-These studies have indicated that a properly placed septic tank which works adequately in the first place cannot be damaged by brine that is discharged from a water softener.
+These studies have indicated that a properly placed septic tank that works adequately in the first place cannot be damaged by brine that is discharged from a water softener.
 Softened water can sometimes actually help the longevity of a septic tank by reducing the amount of detergents discharged into it.

 When naturally or artificially softened water ends up in lead pipe systems, it can cause the pickup of lead.
-Lead pipe systems have to be replaced, before softened water can flow through them.
+Lead pipe systems have to be replaced before softened water can flow through them.

 Can I Take My Water Softener with me when I move?

 With modern water softeners, it is possible to take them from one installation location to another.
 Some modern systems even include quick-fit connections, similar to those used for laundry machines.
 If this is particularly important to you make sure to ask your Angel Water Expert for insight!

 Ready to Find the Best Water Softener System for Your Home?